nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: How the paramters supplied are matched to contact fields:**
+**Aspect: How the parameters supplied are matched to contact fields:**

 * **Alternative 1 (current choice):** Matches individual words in the parameter to the contact fields (case insensitive)
     * Pros: Users are able to make more generic searches as only one word needs to match.